Very good! Great choice

 The dark purple blackberries grow on small bushes, called brambles, and produce ripe fruit in late summer and fall.
 The shrub starts to bloom in the late winter months as an announcement that spring is coming soon.
 They begin to flower and set the fruit.
 They continue to flourish and form berries, which change colors from white to pink to red to dark purple, and then they are ready to harvest.
 The best months for harvesting are September and October, though they may start in late summer.
-Make sure they have good drainage available and are planted in direct sunlight for optimum results.
+Make sure they have good drainage available and plants in direct sunlight for optimum results.
 In warmer climates, you can often expect two or three harvests a year, which means you can enjoy more dishes and desserts made with this tasty fruit.

 USDA Climate Zone 5 – 9